Barget20/Portfolio_Website/README.md

 # Portfolio_Website
-This is a template built for creating a simple portfolio using html, css, and javascript.
-There are now six projects added to the "work" section as well as current contact resources.
+This is a my portfolio where I used html, css, and javascript to create it.
+There are now five active projects added to the "work" section as well as current contact resources.